cronitorio/cronitor-php/README.md

 ### Create a new Monitor

-It is quite simple to create a new Monitor, all you need to do is pass through a `MonitorTransferObject` that has been built.
+It is quite simple to create a new Monitor, all you need to do is pass through an array.

 ```php
 <?php declare(strict_types=1);